pambrose/prometheus-proxy/README.md

 The certificates and keys necessary to test TLS support are included in the [repo](https://github.com/pambrose/prometheus-proxy/tree/master/testing/certs).

-To run TLS without mutual authentication these are required values:
+These settings are required to run TLS without mutual authentication:
 * certChainFilePath and privateKeyFilePath on the proxy
 * trustCertCollectionFilePath on the agent

-To run TLS with mutual authentication these are required values:
+These settings are required to run TLS with mutual authentication:
 * certChainFilePath, privateKeyFilePath and trustCertCollectionFilePath on the proxy
 * certChainFilePath, privateKeyFilePath and trustCertCollectionFilePath on the agent